Himanshu49Gaur/Webpage-Question-Answering-System-with-LangChain-and-Flask/README.md

 }`

 Folder Structure

 ├── app.py # Main Flask application script

 ├── requirements.txt       # List of dependencies

 └── vector_store/          # FAISS vector store (generated during the process)

-icense
+License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments